National Register of Historic Places Focus Database

 We are currently digitizing our records.
 This has led us to splitting the collection into two parts:

-The three spreadsheets are current through late September of 2014.
-While not all nominations have been digitized yet, we provide PDF links for the text and photos for those that have been digitized in our legacy collection which can be reached by clicking on the text or photo spreadsheet cell.
+The three spreadsheets are current through late September of 2015.
+While not all nominations have been digitized yet, we provide PDF links for the text and photos for those that have been digitized in our collection which can be reached by clicking on the text or photo spreadsheet cell.
 We have not yet digitized the following states: Arkansas, Illinois, Massachusetts, Michigan, Missouri, North Carolina, New York, Pennsylvania, Ohio, Texas, and Virginia.
 If you cannot follow a link to the documentation on a property it is because we have not digitized it yet or it is a “restricted” archeological site.
-Due to their size, some PDFs will take a while to load.

 Listed properties on the National Register (over 90,000)